 N8545 Advanced Diagnostics & Reasoning II (3.5-5.0 cr: 2 didactic, 1.5-3.0 clinical)

 This course builds on N8540 and supports new APRNs as they transition into DNP completion.
 N8545 expands upon initial advanced assessment, diagnostic, and procedural skills; utilizes the latest technology in a cost-effective and patient-centered manner.
 Clinical component allows for increasing specialty-specific knowledge to provide appropriate evidence-based management of pediatric, adult and geriatric populations.
 Population focus will be discipline specific.
 For students beginning APRN practice, as part of first semester of DNP Program.
 Offered every fall starting 2022.

 N8610 Diagnostics and Psychopharmacology for Mental Health Nurses (3.5 credits: 2 didactic, 1.5 clinical)

 Emphasis is on the neurobiologic basis and diagnosis of mental health problems and advanced nursing management of psychiatric conditions using pharmaceutical agents.
 Prerequisites: N7120, N7130, N7140.
 Offered every fall.

 Develops advanced skills in assessment, treatment, and follow-up evaluation of individuals experiencing acute mental health problems.
 Emphasizes brief psychotherapy based on frameworks from nursing and other disciplines.
 Prerequisite: N8610.
-Offered every summer.
+Offered every spring.